Every September will see a new intake of enthusiastic

 Although there is undoubtedly effective leadership within the midwifery profession that prepares students for the clinical task of delivering excellence in maternity/nursing care, there is often a paucity of mentors who can spend time developing a student’s academic and research capabilities.
 This blog post is a response to those student midwives and nurses who have expressed to me their worry, concerns and a lack of knowledge in relation to the academic outputs required of them in order to pass the undergraduate courses.

-I do not claim to be an academic genius, but I am a midwife with a passion for academia, evidence informed change and evidence based practice.
+I do not claim to be an academic genius, but I am a midwife with a passion for academia, and evidence based improvement and practice.
 I also cannot bare the fact that some clinically competent and compassionate student midwives/nurses may be lost to the profession due to the academic pressures they may face.
 Students may feel that these pressures are insurmountable.
 They are not.

 Questions I have heard from students: